danielregar/Store-Sales/README.md

 - Asked by: Regional Sales Strategy Lead
 - Purpose: Guide geographic expansion and de-risk revenue concentration.

-### "Are there any seasonal trends in sales performance?"
-- Asked by: Marketing Director
-- Purpose: Align promotional planning and staffing with seasonal demand.

 # Executive Summary
 - **Seasonality & Growth Trends**: **November** is the peak sales month every year with **February** the **lowest**.